EyoelYT/Final-Project-for-CS-210/README.md

 This was my final project for CS 210 course

-My project would read a file that has a grocery list It reveals how many of a particular item has been purchased on that day based on an input command It reveals all items purchased during that day on a histogram
+My project reads a file that has a grocery list
+  It reveals how many of a particular item has been purchased on that day based on an input command It reveals all items purchased during that day on a histogram